michelgrootjans/simplemanagement/README.md

 FEATURES
 --------
-none yet
+- load transactions in .csv format
+- create bill based on transaction

 WIP
 ---
-- load transactions in .csv format

 TODO
 ----
+- edit vendor
+- edit bill
+- attach transaction to existing bill
+- attach transaction to a new bill from an existing vendor
 - create bill
-- create bill based on transaction
 - add transaction to existing bill
 - authentication
 - create invoice